 Griffith Peak Trail

 Overview

-This is a moderately strenuous, 5-mile hike that climbs about 2,660 feet from the Harris Canyon trailhead to Griffith Peak.
-The Harris Canyon trail generally is open, airy, sunny, and not too steep.
-The views from the summit are some of the best in southern Nevada, and there are fascinating fossils and rare plants on the summit.
+This moderately strenuous, 11-mile round-trip hike climbs 2,660 feet from Griffith Peak Trailhead to the summit of Griffith Peak, mostly through the Carpenter 1 Fire burn zone (all photos predate the fire).
+The trail generally is open, airy, sunny, and not too steep, and views from the summit are among the best in southern Nevada.
+There are fascinating fossils and rare plants on the summit.

+Griffith Peak Trail